Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/m3/task3.3/readme.md

 ### Additional task.
 Configuring dynamic routing
 4. I deleted the existing static routes in the first place.
-5. As the next step, I configured the RIP protocol on the routers.
+5. As the next step, I configured the RIP routing on the routers.
 The networks which are directly connected to the source router were added to the RIP routing configuration in a class format.
 See the example of __RIP routing__ for __Router ISP3__ below.

 ![Screenshot5](https://github.com/Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/blob/main/m3/task3.3/Screenshots/5.jpg)